SlackBuffer/digest_gopl/_notes/constants.md

     fmt.Println(5.0 / 9.0 * (f - 32)) // 100; 5.0/9.0 is an untyped float
     ```

-- Only constants can be untyped
-- When an untyped constant is assigned to variable, or appears on the right-hand side of a variable declaration with an explicit type, the constant is implicitly converted to the type of that variable if possible
+- Only constants can be untyped.
+When an untyped constant is assigned to variable, or appears on the right-hand side of a variable declaration with an explicit type, the constant is **implicitly converted** to the type of that variable if possible
 - Whether implicit or explicit, converting a constant from one type to another requires that the target type can represent the original value.
 Rounding is allowed for real and complex floating-point numbers

     ```go